 The first thing you need to do with any finished type of leather is try a small spot test.
 That means you take whatever solution you plan to use (which we'll discuss below) and you use it in a small area that won't be noticeable if something happens.
 After all, some types of leather may react badly to certain chemicals or solutions.
 You don't want to ruin your entire journal just because of a little bit of ink.

-Next up, you're going to need a soap based cleaner.
-A soap based cleaner is going to be gentler than a solvent based one, so make sure you're looking at the product carefully.
-If it is solvent based it should say so somewhere on the packaging.
+Next up, you're going to need a soap-based cleaner.
+A soap-based cleaner is going to be gentler than a solvent-based one, so make sure you've read the product ingredient list carefully.
+If it is solvent-based, it should say so somewhere on the packaging.
 Avoid that for now.
 You want something much gentler and all you want to do is wet a cloth with the cleaner and then rub it gently over the stain.

-The next step, if the previous options don't work, is to try some saddle soap.
+If the previous options don't work, it's time to try some saddle soap.
 Though traditionally used with saddles, this type of soap is good for any type of leather and actually helps to protect and preserve the material.
-If you want to keep your leather journal in great shape this is a great thing to use before it gets stained, but it can do some good after you get a stain too.
+If you want to keep your leather journal in great shape, this is a great thing to use before it gets stained, but it can still do some good if you happen to get a stain too.

-Of course, as with anything, there are plenty of options out there that you can try that have had different levels of success with other people.
-We'll list some of the top options here and if you don't seem to get the right results with the ones we've already mentioned you may want to give them a try (or take your leather to a professional cleaner and see what they can do).
+Of course, as with anything, there are plenty of options out there that you can try that people have reported different levels of success with.
+We'll list some of these alternative top options below.
+If you don't get the desired result using the steps we've already mentioned, you may want to give them a try (or take your leather to a professional cleaner and see what they can do).

 Comments will be approved before showing up.